 How do you measure your call center KPIs?
-What are the call center metrics you constantly monitor?
+What are the call center metrics that you monitor?
+Are there call center metrics industry standards you should follow?
 Every chosen metric depends on the goal(s) of a business.

-What you may consider as crucial contact center metrics for your operation could be different from other businesses.
+What you may consider as crucial contact center metrics for your operation could be completely different to other businesses.

 Call Center Metrics for 2022